martenframework/marten/docs/docs/development/reference/settings.md

 ## Database settings

-These settings allow to configure the databases used by the considered Marten project.
+These settings allow configuring the databases used by the considered Marten project.
 At least one default database must be configured if your project makes use of [models](../../models-and-databases/introduction), and additional databases can optionally be configured as well.

 ```crystal
 # Default database